 You can receive MA for a maximum period of 39 weeks if you have been employed or self-employed for at least 26 weeks during a 66-week test period, which runs up to and includes the week before your baby is due.
-Your total average earnings must be equal to or greater than the MA threshold, which is £30/week.
+Your total average earnings must be equal to or greater than the MA threshold, which is £30 per week.

 This is worked out by taking an average of 13 weeks’ earnings during the test period.
-The amount of weekly MA you can receive will be 90% of your gross average weekly earnings up to a maximum £138.58/week, or £27/week for up to 14 weeks, depending on your eligibility.
+The amount of weekly MA you can receive will be 90% of your gross average weekly earnings up to a maximum of £172.48 per week.